kuldeep23907/Top-Level/Bootcamp/ETHOnline/README.md

 ## Specs of the Watcher Assessment dApp
 ...

-## Specs of the Compensation Calculation and payout
+## Specs of the Compensation Calculation and Payout dApp